eniros/ANSIBLE-REFACTORING/README.md

 In the previous CI-CD Ansibile Jenkins project, I implemented CI/CD and Configuration Managment solution on the Development Servers using Ansible

-In this project, I will be extending the functionality of this architecture and introducing configurations for UAT environment.
+In this project, We'll be extending the functionality of this architecture and introducing configurations for UAT environment.

 ![jenkinsansiblearc](https://user-images.githubusercontent.com/61475969/205504382-e09a5aa0-be28-477a-8075-b0d438678a05.png)